simara-svatopluk/ddd-course/1-overview/overview.md

 Code is a model representation, it is the model written down.
 We can calso compose the model back by reading the code, and we do it often.

 ### Layers
-To separate the domain model code from the
+To separate the domain model code from the rest of the rest of system like persistence or user interface we use software layers.

 * DDD is based on domain
 * Domain is ...